Deric-W/FindScoreP/README.md

  - `cmake`, indicating a CMake-only test

- - `scorep`, indicating a test requiring Score-P (with supported components based on the other labels)
+ - `scorep`, indicating a test requiring Score-P (with supported components based on the other labels and the compiler selected by CMake)

  - `c`, indicating a test requiring a C compiler